rrenebostic/AI-Fairness-Audit-Playbook/03-component-integration.md

 ### Integration Points: ###

 Three critical integration mechanisms ensure analytical coherence.

-Historical patterns from **Component 1** directly inform fairness definition priorities in Component 2, providing a practical and structured methodology for engineering teams to select, document, and implement appropriate fairness definitions for their specific AI systems.
-Selected definitions from **Component 2** focus bias detection efforts in Component 3 for identifying and mitigating bias throughout the entire machine learning lifecycle.
-Priority bias sources from **Component 3** determine targeted metric implementation in **Component 4**, which helps engineering teams to select, implement, and interpret appropriate fairness metrics.
+- **Historical Patterns from Component 1** directly inform fairness definition priorities in Component 2, providing a practical and structured methodology for engineering teams to select, document, and implement appropriate fairness definitions for their specific AI systems.

+- **Definition Selection from Component 2** focus bias detection efforts in Component 3 for identifying and mitigating bias throughout the entire machine learning lifecycle.

+- **Bias source prioritization from Component 3** determine targeted metric implementation in **Component 4**, which helps engineering teams to select, implement, and interpret appropriate fairness metrics.
 <br/>
 <br/>